Sparsh-Palkhiwala/Sparsh-Palkhiwala.github.io/README.md

 - Achieved an 86.5% reduction in resource usage by filter pruning algorithm while maintaining a mean precision of 42%.
 - Computed CNN models on 16,000 image datasets for vehicle detection, designed to aid visually impaired individuals.
 - Enhanced real-time safety detection in YOLO by implementing an algorithm, achieving a 25 fps detection rate.
+- Applied precision-focused strategies and fine-tuned the model using Indian traffic data to enhance accuracy in detecting vehicles within specific environmental conditions.
+- Collaborated with team members to streamline training processes, document methodologies, and advance computer vision technology for traffic surveillance and safety applications.

 ### Software Engineering Intern @ Oxvi Respire Solutions | (May 2022 – July 2022)